 You have two great choices for a base in this beautiful corner of Southwestern Ireland.
 For 10 days in Ireland, spend two nights here.
 With two weeks, consider adding a third day.

 Glengarriff is a tiny fishing town—with essentially one main street—ideally positioned between Ireland’s Mizen peninsula and Ring of Beara.
 It’s also an easy hop from here to the famous Ring of Kerry or Kilkenny National Park as well.

-If you enjoy the idea of a remote small village in a super scenic locale with fewer tourists, stay here at either at the Glengarriff Park Hotel (as we did) or at Casey’s Hotel.
-Both B&Bs come with a full breakfast each morning and are nice gastropubs with dinner options.
-(Casey’s is known for their oysters!)
-You can find the best deals for Glengarriff accommodation here.
+If you enjoy the idea of a remote small village in a super scenic locale with fewer tourists, stay at the Glengarriff Park Hotel as we did.
+Your stay comes with a full breakfast each morning and there is an amazing gastropub downstairs.

 Day 4: Drive the Mizen Peninsula or Ring of Kerry

 There are several half- or all-day “loop” drives in this area and all are memorable.
 Just a few of the contenders for your time include the famous Ring of Kerry, Ring of Beara, or the Mizen Head peninsula.

 With just 10 days, I recommend you choose one of these three and then save an additional loop drive—the incredible Slea Head loop—for the Dingle Peninsula.
 Then break up the scenic drives with time for walks, ferry rides, and shopping the quaint boutiques.

 We decided to forgo the Ring of Kerry to skip the tourist buses that often clog the roads here.
 (To be fair, though, we encountered relatively few crowds in May.
 If you drive it mid-summer, consider driving this loop counter-clockwise to better avoid the buses that go in the opposite direction.)